mh120888/driveless/README.md

 Users can currently
 - sign up
 - sign in/out
+- post statuses
-- post and view statuses
+- view statuses and the poster's gravatar image
 - access bike-commuting resources
 - use the gas savings calculator
 - view a simple bike commuting infographic